Paul Krogmeier

-I will join the University of Colorado Boulder as an Assistant Professor in computer science starting Fall 2026.
+I will be joining the University of Colorado Boulder as an assistant professor in computer science starting Fall 2026.
+I received a PhD from the University of Illinois advised by Madhusudan Parthasarathy.

 Current Interests